 Orientation Tactile and auditory skills for positioning and directionality.
-These www.papaCambridge.com essential for safe purposeful movement.
+These are essential for safe purposeful movement.
 Sweeping with hands and feet to find lines and 'squaring up', for relationship of self to court and goal, making 'wall' parallel to baseline, 'throwing' into court.

-To detect the ball and characteristics of the 'throw', i.e. position, path, Listening speed.
+Listening To detect the ball and characteristics of the 'throw', i.e. position, path, speed.
 To detect the whereabouts and actions of others.
 To the referee, for game directions.

-Bowling action.
-Use backswing, one-handed, low, smooth delivery, follow The 'throw'
+The 'throw' Bowling action.
+Use backswing, one-handed, low, smooth delivery, follow through.

-through.
 Use speed of arm, weight transference, run up, a turn, spin, make full use of the court, release the ball close to 3m line.
 Variations - straight, diagonal, 'quiet', with a turn, with spin.